cmenon12/contemporary-choir/wordpress-plugins/password-protected/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/password-protected/issues).

 == Upgrade Notice ==

+= 2.4 =
+Customised exclusively for Contemporary Choir and added a CAPTCHA

 = 2.3 =
 Fixed an issue with "testcookie" on some hosts.
 Added `password_protected_cookie_name` and `password_protected_options_page_capability` filters.